Preventing Golf Injuries and Back Pain-one Plymouth Chiropractor’s Perspective

 Forth, good form with your golf swing will always trump the bad.
 Have someone teach you the proper way to swing your clubs using good posture.
 Your chances of injury will be far less, your score will drop and golf lessons are fun!

 Finally, if you had stiffness and soreness last year, odds are, you are going to have it again.
 Just like any injury, unless properly treated, spinal injuries will reoccur.
 Be proactive and find a good chiropractor before you get injured.
 I would recommend finding one that specializes in athletes, keeps the focus on delivering specific and skilled chiropractic adjustments and one who hasn’t signed contracts to become in-network with your insurance company to treat you only when you are in pain.
 Having a skilled chiropractor on your health care team will help your spine rotate more freely, will have your body align better so that your golf swing is less affected by poor biomechanics, and keep you playing golf longer without injuring your back further.
+You can schedule at Active Family Chiropractic here:

 Following these tips will help you enjoy a longer season of golf unrestricted by pain.